Making the Most of Your ALS Clinic Visit

 Learn more about parking and getting to the clinic.

 Bring your parking ticket to your clinic visit and present it to a Les Turner ALS Foundation representative or clinic nurse for a complimentary voucher.
 Please note whether you have parked in the A, B, C, or D lot so that you receive the correct voucher.
-Do not allow Northwestern staff outside of clinic to validate your ticket as you will not receive free parking.
+Do not allow Northwestern staff to validate your ticket as you will not receive free parking.

 Clock